FAQs

 FAQs (Frequently Asked Questions)

-- Training fees for all advanced classes (excluding Rally-O classes) – $40
+• Training fees for all advanced classes running fornightly (excluding Rally-O classes) – $50

-- Membership fees (to be paid only by participants of all advanced classes, instructors, and Committee members, and those willing to belong to the Club) – $20 (annually)
+• Membership fees (to be paid only by competing members, instructors, and Committee members) – $20 (annually)

 Check the classes and enrolments page for more details